 NYC Local Law 84 (LL84)

-Local Law 84 was passed back in 2009.
-Since it took effect in 2011, owners of large buildings in NYC measuring more than 50,000 square feet, or groups of buildings on a single lot larger than 100,000 square feet, were required to annually measure, track, and report their energy, gas, water, and fuel consumption.
-This process is commonly referred to as benchmarking.
+Owners of large buildings in NYC measuring more than 50,000 square feet, or groups of buildings on a single lot larger than 100,000 square feet, are required to annually measure, track, and report their energy, gas, water, and fuel consumption.
+This process is referred to as benchmarking.
 Since these reports are made available to the public, it was anticipated that they would generate energy efficiency and a greener usage of resources.

 Another important change to Local Law 84 exempts owners of “garden apartments” from being required to benchmark.
 As of October 31, 2016, the list of buildings required to benchmark excludes all residential properties that consist of three stories or less, for which ownership and maintenance responsibility of the HVAC and hot water heating systems are held by each individual dwelling unit owner.
 In simpler terms, if there is no HVAC system or hot water heating system in the series of dwellings that serve more than two units, the properties are exempt from benchmarking.